prashanthcharla/lld/SolidPrinciples.md

     }
 ```
 ## D - Dependency Inversion Principle
 It states that high level modules should not depend on any specific implementations of low level module.
 Instead both high level & low level modules should depend on abstractions and interfaces.
 This promotes loose coupling.
-With this, if you need to need to change the implementations of low level module, you don't need to change the high level module that depends on it.
+With this, if you need to change the implementations of low level module, you don't need to change the high level module that depends on it.

 Example: